 Children of narcissistic mothers

-Children of narcissistic mothers can experience a lot as they grow up.
+Sons and daughters of narcissistic mothers can experience a lot as they grow up.
 If you are one, it is imperative to be aware that your mother may be a narcissist, and while that may seem insulting to you, you need to know this to develop yourself as an adult.

 This is because someone a narcissist has raised may struggle with self-esteem, unhealthy relationships, and other issues later on in life.
 If this sounds like you or if it does not, but you think something else could be going on, such as depression, then reach out to an adult child of narcissistic mothers support group (or others) for guidance, suggestions, and help.